-The Sports and Performance Medicine Center at The Children's Hospital of Philadelphia, in cooperation with Aria 3B Orthopaedic Institute, is offering a one-year clinical fellowship in Primary Care Sports Medicine.
+The Sports Medicine and Performance Center at Children’s Hospital of Philadelphia (CHOP), in cooperation with the Aria 3B Orthopaedics, is offering an intense one-year clinical fellowship in Primary Care Sports Medicine.

 Fellows are required to:

 Medical School: Philadelphia College of Osteopathic Medicine

 Residency: Christiana Care Health System (Internal Medicine)

 Fellows are PGY-4/PL-4 CHOP residents/fellows and will receive standard PGY-4 salary and benefits.

 For more information about the Primary Care Sports Medicine Fellowship, please contact Matthew Grady, MD, FAAP, CAQSM, Fellowship Director, at email@example.com.